 About the Instructors

-Wayne Michael is the director of education and business development for Novogradac & Company LLP, specializing in simplifying complex industries and programs for audiences of varying levels of experience.
-While at Novogradac & Company, Mr. Michael has created, edited, or delivered hundreds of presentations for conferences, workshops, webinars and on-site training sessions relating to federal tax credit programs and other accounting concepts.
-Mr. Michael also hosts Novogradac’s YouTube channel, whose videos have been viewed more than 50,000 times by tax credit professionals, and he is a principal contributor to the “Introduction to Low-Income Housing Tax Credits” booklet that is published by Novogradac.
+Wayne Michael is the director of education and business development for Novogradac & Company LLP, specializing in simplifying tax and accounting concepts for audiences of varying levels of understanding.
+Mr. Michael has created, edited, or delivered hundreds of presentations for conferences, workshops, webinars and on-site training sessions relating to federal tax credit programs and other areas of accounting.
+Mr. Michael also hosts Novogradac’s YouTube channel, whose videos have been viewed more than 75,000 times by tax credit professionals, and he is a principal contributor to the “Introduction to Low-Income Housing Tax Credits” booklet that is published by Novogradac.
 Mr. Michael obtained his degree in accounting from Brigham Young University and is licensed as a certified public accountant in California.